 - Cal.
 Code of Regs., tit.
 2, § 11035(f).

 - Cal.
 Civ.
 Code § 2295.
 (An agent is one who represents another, called the principal, in dealings with third persons.
-Such representation is called agency.)
+Such representation is called agency.).
+Covered employees must provide reasonable accommodations to eligible employees with disabilities.

 - Cal.
 Gov. Code § 12926(d).
 12926(d).